Monitor ERP logo

 1

-We map your Monitor setup, catalogue structure, customer types, and commercial goals.
-Based on that, we evaluate Norce, Shopware, Shopify, and Magento / Hyvä against your requirements and recommend a shortlist with clear tradeoffs.
+We map your Monitor setup, catalogue structure, pricing logic, and buyer journeys.
+Based on that, we evaluate Norce, Shopware, and Magento with Hyvä to recommend the best fit for your business.

 2